-Chinta Chiguru/ tender tamarind leaves are one of the good things summer brings in.
-There are quite few recipes using these tender tangy leaves and one among them is the Dal made of chinta chiguru/tender tamrind leaves.
+Chinta Chiguru pappu: Chinta Chiguru/ tender tamarind leaves are one of the good things summer brings in.
+There are quite a few recipes using these tender tangy leaves and one among them is the Dal made of chinta chiguru/tender tamarind leaves.
 So, this week when you hit the market and see these, do get your hands on them to make a yummy Dal.
+Meanwhile, check out the recipe to make Tamarind leaves Dal.

 - Chinta chiguru: 50 grams